 On a seemingly normal Tuesday in 1972 Washington during the ongoing saga in the backlash of the Watergate scandal, Rick picks up a film canister ready for development.
 This isn’t any normal pickup, this is from the number one news team on the network and he must be judicious so the production team can have it primed and ready for the six o’clock slot.
 What Rick quickly finds out is that this film, or perhaps himself are radioactive and everyone that comes into contact with it, or are in his presence are dropping like flies.
-It is not in his job description to ask questions or be wary of his various pickups, but when word gets around that the information he is hiding pertains to a history he would rather soon forget, his interest has officially been piqued and like a wild dog his hackles have been raised.
+It is not in his job description to ask questions or raise an eyebrow at his various pickups, but when word gets around that the information he is hiding pertains to a history he would rather soon forget, his interest has officially been piqued and like a wild dog his hackles have been raised.

 “He reached down, bent his knees, and lifted the lowest step.
 Years of concentrated effort had made his upper body strong – strong enough to overcome the damage the Cong had done.

 To that strength, he added rage.
 Rage against the asshole behind him who had killed his friends, rage against the chickenshit who had sent him to that goddamn jungle, rage against the President who had sent his friends to die.”